Mimecast Migration

 And, if you’ve already applied the Microsoft 365 retention policies that mimic the effect of journaling, when was this done?

-How quickly can we migrate?
+How quickly can we migrate our email journals?

 For example, we’ve heard of a client that had to wait 8 months to get a paid-for extract of less than 40GB from their email protection vendor.